Lee Child: Writing career

 Some books in the Jack Reacher series are written in the first person, while others are written in the third person.
 Grant has characterised the books as revenge stories – "Somebody does a very bad thing, and Reacher takes revenge" – driven by his anger at the downsizing at Granada.
 Although English, he deliberately chose to write American-style thrillers.

 In 2007, Grant collaborated with 14 other writers to create the 17-part serial thriller The Chopin Manuscript, narrated by Alfred Molina.
 This was broadcast weekly on Audible.com between 25 September 2007 and 13 November 2007.

-On 30 June 2008, it was announced that Grant would be taking up a Visiting Professorship at the University of Sheffield from November 2008.
+Grant worked as a visiting professor at the University of Sheffield from November 2008.
 In 2009, Grant funded 52 Jack Reacher scholarships for students at the university.

 Grant was elected president of the Mystery Writers of America in 2009.
 Grant was the Programming Chair for the Theakstons Old Peculier Crime Writing Festival in 2018, part of the Harrogate International Festivals portfolio.

-In 2019, it was announced that Child would be curating a new TV show called Lee Child: True Crime.
+In 2019, it was announced that Child would curate a new TV show called Lee Child: True Crime.
 The show will dramatise real-life crime stories from around the world and focus on average people who go to extraordinary lengths to fight crime or seek justice.

-In January 2020, Child announced that he would be retiring from writing the Jack Reacher book series, and hand it to his brother Andrew Grant, who would write further books of the series under the surname Child.
-He intended to write the next few books together with Grant before passing the series entirely over to him.
+In January 2020, Grant announced that he would retire from writing the Jack Reacher series and hand it to his brother Andrew Grant, who would write further books of the series under the surname Child.
+He intended to write the next few books with Grant before passing the series entirely over to him.

 Writing style

 Grant's prose has been described as "hardboiled" and "commercial" in style.
-A 2012 interview suggested that many aspects of the Jack Reacher novels were deliberately aimed at maintaining the books' profitability, rather than for literary reasons.
-For instance, making Jack Reacher have one parent who was French was suggested as being partly because the presence of only American members of Reacher's family would limit the series's appeal in France.
-The same interview stated that Grant "didn't apologise about the commercial nature" of his fiction.
+In a 2012 interview, Grant said many aspects of the Jack Reacher novels were meant to maintain the books' profitability, rather than for literary reasons.
+For instance, Jack Reacher was given one French parent in part to increase the series' appeal in France.
+The interviewer wrote that Grant "didn't apologise about the commercial nature" of his fiction.

+Child has listed John D. MacDonald, Alistair MacLean, and Robert B. Parker as influences on the Reacher series.

 Other activities

-In 2019, Child collaborated with musicians Jennifer and Scott Smith of the group Naked Blue on an album of music "exploring their favourite character, Jack Reacher, in song."
-He contributed a vocal to track #5, "Reacher Said Nothing."
+In 2019, Child collaborated with musicians Jennifer and Scott Smith of the group Naked Blue on an album of music exploring Jack Reacher, in song.
+He contributed vocals to the track "Reacher Said Nothing."

-In 2020 Child joined the Booker Prize judging panel, alongside Margaret Busby (chair), Sameer Rahim, Lemn Sissay and Emily Wilson.
+In 2020 Child joined the Booker Prize judging panel, alongside chair Margaret Busby, Sameer Rahim, Lemn Sissay, and Emily Wilson.

 Philanthropy

-In January 2012, Grant donated £10,000 towards a new vehicle for Brecon Mountain Rescue Team in Wales.
-His brother is a senior member of the team.
-The team's former control vehicle was written off after a collision in 2011.
+In January 2012, Grant donated £10,000 for a new vehicle for the Brecon Mountain Rescue Team in Wales.

 Grant is an annual sponsor and original member of ThrillerFest.